-Biden to meet executives from Microsoft, Disney on COVID-19 vaccine mandate - WSJ - NewsBreak
+Biden to Meet Executives From Microsoft, Disney on COVID-19 Vaccine Mandate - WSJ - NewsBreak

-(Reuters) - U.S. President Joe Biden is expected to meet Wednesday with executives from companies including Walt Disney Co, Microsoft Corp and Walgreens Boots Alliance Inc to advance his COVID-19 vaccination requirements for the private sector, the Wall Street Journal reported here.
+(Reuters) - U.S. President Joe Biden is expected to meet Wednesday with executives from companies including Walt Disney Co, Microsoft Corp and Walgreens Boots Alliance Inc to advance his COVID-19 vaccination requirements for the private sector, the Wall Street Journal reported https://www.wsj.com/articles/biden-to-meet-with-top-executives-on-covid-19-vaccine-mandate-11631696400?mod=latest_headlines.
+The Biden administration is advocating for state and...money.usnews.com

-The Biden administration is advocating for state and local leaders to enact COVID-19 vaccine mandates and will be meeting major employers on Wednesday at the White House to discuss the mandate issue.

-Last week, the United States introduced a federal vaccine mandate aimed at employees of big companies and all federal workers and contractors.
-The mandate faces legal, political and enforcement challenges.

 Comments / 1